Characteristic Points of Recursive Systems: Well-conditioned systems

 \section{Well-conditioned systems}

-The next definition gives a version of essentially well-known conditions which ensure that a system $\mathbf{y}=\bG(x,\mathbf{y})$ has power series solutions $y_i=T_i(x)$ of the type encountered in generating functions for classes of trees.
+The next definition gives a version of essentially well-known conditions which ensure that a system $\mathbf{y}=\bG(x,\mathbf{y})$ as in \eqref{system} has power series solutions $y_i=T_i(x)$ of the type encountered in generating functions for classes of trees.
 (See Drmota \cite{Drmota1997}, \cite{Drmota2009}.)